 Early Life

-Anil Agarwal was born in 1954 in Patna, Bihar, India, to a Marwadi family.
-His father had a small business.
-At the age of 19, he left Patna to explore career opportunities in Mumbai.
+Anil Agarwal was born in 1954 in Patna, Bihar, India, into a Marwadi family.
+His father had a small business making aluminum conductors.
+At the age of 19, he moved to Mumbai (then Bombay) to seek career opportunities, foregoing a university education to join his father's business.
+He started trading in scrap metal in the mid-1970s.

 Rise to Success